openwisp/ansible-openwisp2/README.md

 **so you need to install it and configure it on the machine where you launch the deployment** and this machine must be able to SSH into the production server.

+Ansible will be run on your local machine and from there it will connect to the production server to install openwisp2.

 **If you are trying to install OpenWISP2 on your laptop or desktop pc just for testing purposes**, please read [Install OpenWISP2 locally (laptop, desktop pc)](#install-openwisp2-locally-laptop-desktop-pc).